 SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

 Helicobacter pylori bacteria.
-Coloured scanning electron micrograph (SEM) of Helicobacter pylori bacteria (red) on the surface of the human stomach.
-Formerly known as Campylobacter pyloridis, these are Gram-negative spiral-shaped bacteria.
-Colonies of H. pylori are found in the mucus lining of the stomach.
-They cause gastritis, and are also the most common cause of stomach ulcers.
-H. pylori may also be a cause or co-factor for gastric cancer as its presence increases the risk of developing stomach tumours.
-Magnification: x18,500 when printed 10 centimetres tall.
+Coloured scanning electron micrograph (SEM) of H. pylori bacteria (blue) on the surface of a human gastric epithelial cell.
+H. pylori is a Gram-negative spiral-shaped bacterium found in the mucus lining of the stomach.
+It causes gastritis, and is also the most common cause of stomach ulcers.
+It may also be a cause or co-factor for gastric cancer as its presence increases the risk of developing stomach tumours.

 Model release not required.
 Property release not required.